rowaisakram/UI-Website/README.md

 # Course Platform Website

-This repository contains the code for a course platform website, offering various classes, user testimonials, and subscription options.
+This repository contains the code for a course platform website, offering various classes, user testimonials, and subscription options. *The website is designed for laptop screen sizes only.*

 ## Description